mohyware/College-Stuff/README.md

-# College Projects Repository
+# College Stuff

-Welcome to my college projects repository!
+Welcome to my college repository!
 This collection showcases a wide range of projects that I have worked on during my studies.
 The projects vary significantly in terms of technology, complexity, and presentation.

 ## Project Types